Ludeme/LudiiAICompetition/README.md

 ---

-## Important Notes on Ludii API Backwards Compatibility
+## The CoG 2020 Competition will use Ludii Version 0.9.3

-This repository, as well as the [Ludii Example AI repository](https://github.com/Ludeme/LudiiExampleAI), are written for the latest public pre-release of Ludii available at the time of this writing: Ludii 0.9.3.
+This repository, as well as the [Ludii Example AI repository](https://github.com/Ludeme/LudiiExampleAI), are written for the latest public pre-release of Ludii available at the time of this writing: **Ludii 0.9.3**.
-At this point, **we cannot guarantee that the API provided by Ludii in future versions will be fully backwards compatible**.
-We do not expect any drastic changes, and upgrades to future versions should be relatively easy and only require minor changes, but will likely require more than 0 changes.

-From Ludii version 1.0.0 onwards, we aim to preserve backwards compatibility.
+**This is the version of Ludii that we will use for the AI competition at CoG 2020**.
+We do plan to release newer versions of Ludii in between, but the API may not remain 100% the same.
+Therefore **we now fix the version that will be used for the competition at CoG 2020 at 0.9.3**.

 ---